myTerminal/story-slicer/README.md

     story-slicer ~/Videos/input.mp4 ~/Downloads

-By default, the video file `input.mp4` is split into several videos of 30 seconds length and placed in the specified output directory.
+By default, the video file `input.mp4` is split into several videos of 30 seconds in length and placed in the specified output directory.
 You can also optionally specify the length of the individual slices as the second argument to the command.

     story-slicer ~/Videos/input.mp4 ~/Downloads 60